HOW TO GET TO JORDAN

 Border crossings from Israel

-• King Hussein Bridge (Allenby Bridge), to connect the cities of Amman and Jericho, in the West Bank
+• King Hussein Bridge (Allenby Bridge), to connect the cities of Amman and Jericho in the West Bank

 Border crossings from Saudi Arabia